gregwell/facebook/README.md

-# readme[THE FACEBOOK]
+# README [the-facebook]

-# 1. Project motivation
+# Project motivation

-This is a self-development project that aims to teach me how *people make* awesome websites with the JavaScript.
-In this way I will get familiarity with good practices and get the general look how project structure should looks like.
+This is a self-development project whose main purpose is to teach me how *people develop* awesome websites.
 I've followed line by line the code that has been written and explained by Adrian Hajdin [[github](https://github.com/adrianhajdin/project_mern_memories)][[video](https://youtu.be/ngc9gnGgUdA)].
 Later on I googled everything using phrases like "what is {something} used for?", opened countless amounts of stackoverflow questions and took notes, as follows.
-This project will be the basis for building something bigger on my own.
+This project will be used as the basis for building something bigger on my own.

-# 2. The original structure of the project
+# The original structure of the project

 ![images/project_structure.png](images/project_structure.png)

-## Server side
+# Server side

 - A server is software that listens via the internet and responds to incoming requests over HTTP.
 - Server reply to these requests with things like HTML, CSS, JavaScript or raw data encoded in JSON.

-### **index.js**
+## **index.js**

 ```jsx
 import express from 'express';